FirstHR

 From Hiring to Onboarding

 Once a candidate accepts, the job description becomes the basis for the offer and onboarding.
-A food runner especially benefits from a quick, structured start, since the new hire needs the food-handler permit and food-safety basics before working a busy floor.
+Every runner role benefits from a quick, structured start, and the specifics depend on the setting: a food runner needs a food-handler permit before a busy floor, while an office, legal, or courier runner needs a verified driving record.

 Send and sign the offer